 By the time you read this, the September meeting will have come and gone.
 We had planned to look at Utilities that night.
-We will return to the Rockford Road Library for the October 23rd meeting when we have a demonstration of "Mockingbird".
-Bring your favorite game to the November meeting and ideas for Christmas get some presents.
+We will return to the Rockford Road Library for the October 23rd meeting when we have a "Mockingbird".
+Bring your demonstration of favorite game to the November meeting and some ideas perhaps get for Christmas presents.
 No meeting is scheduled December.
 All friends in the New Hope area are encouraged to join and participate in our branch meetings held the 4th Tuesday of each month at 7:00 p.m.
 The monthly agenda is published in the Mini'app'les Calendar.